hisachin/e-com-category/README.md

 # Context

-Built an application to manage E-Commerce Fashion categories in a tree structure
+An application to manage categories in a tree structure

 #### Data Sample:
 #####